 Step 4: Editorial Review

 Before publication, every pick undergoes a final editorial review to confirm it meets our Positive Expected Value (+EV) criteria.
-Every proposed selection is vetted by a panel of fellow betting analysts, with this editorial peer review ensuring that each pick is scrutinized from multiple angles before publication.
+Every proposed selection is vetted by a panel of fellow betting analysts, with this editorial peer review ensuring that each pick is scrutinised from multiple angles before publication.

 We also verify that the recommended odds remain available across major sportsbooks and that the analysis provides a clear, data-supported rationale.
 Once approved, the prediction is published in a clear, consistent and accessible format, ensuring readers worldwide can easily understand the reasoning behind every recommendation, regardless of the writer’s location or first language.